Road salt: History

-In the post-war era, as the U.S highway networks expanded and the “bare pavement” standard (expectation that roads be cleared quickly) became dominant, salt usage increased greatly.
-During the 1950s and 1960s, U.S. salt consumption doubled roughly every five years, climbing from about 1 million tons in the mid-1950s to nearly 10 million tons less than a decade later.
+In the post-war era, as the U.S. highway networks expanded and the "bare pavement" standard (expectation that roads be cleared quickly) became dominant, salt usage increased greatly.
+During the 1950s and 1960s U.S. salt consumption doubled roughly every five years, climbing from about 1 million tons in the mid-1950s to nearly 10 million tons less than a decade later.
 Supply sources developed along with the demand, large underground rock-salt deposits (formed by the evaporation of ancient seas) supplied much of the salt.
 The Detroit salt mine (first discovered in 1895) became a prominent example as the mines expanded over the 20th century and supported local deicing operations.
 Detroit itself was among the earliest cities to apply salt to its roads (circa 1940) believed to be due to its proximity to the resource.

 A parallel development occurred in Europe.
-In Germany, salt spreading became common in the 1960s as motorization increased and road safety demands grew.
+In Germany salt spreading became common in the 1960s as motorization increased and road-safety demands grew.
 Authorities established salt storage facilities and distributed salt manually from trucks before mechanical spreaders were introduced to improve efficiency.
-The transition from dry to wet-salt application in the early 1970s represented a further advancement, as prewetted salt adhered better to road surfaces and was less susceptible to wind displacement.
+The transition from dry to wet-salt application in the early 1970s represented a further advancement, as saturated salt adhered better to road surfaces and was less susceptible to wind displacement.

-In later decades, salt use stabilized (on the order of tens of millions of tons per year in the U.S.), and attention has shifted to optimizing application methods and mitigating collateral impacts.
-More recently, occasional supply constraints and environmental concerns have spurred experimentation with reduced-salt strategies and alternative deicers (e.g. prewetting, salt–organic blends, calcium or magnesium salts).
+In later decades salt use stabilized (on the order of tens of millions of tons per year in the U.S.), and attention has shifted to optimizing application methods and mitigating collateral impacts.
+More recently, occasional supply constraints and environmental concerns have spurred experimentation with reduced-salt strategies and alternative de-icers (e.g., saturated salt–organic blends, calcium or magnesium salts).